OpenZeppelin/openzeppelin-contracts/GUIDELINES.md

   * Custom error names should not be declared twice along the library to avoid duplicated identifier declarations when inheriting from multiple contracts.

 * Functions with multiple return values should use named return values for clarity, even if the function uses an explicit `return` statement.
+Although named variables can be used, the `return` statement is preferred for clarity.